airpair/unit-testing-angularjs-applications/post.md

 To test it we need to load the directive's module but also the one holding all the templates that we have configured with `ng-html2js`.

-Then we `$compile`the directive and apply the desired scope so we can check for what have been rendered using the jQuery/jqLite helpers.
+Next we `$compile`the directive and apply the desired scope.

 ```javascript
 describe('Directive: myDirective', function() {